-In order to use the collection of input JSONs for timeline generation, we need to first convert them into alternate representations that our JavaScript HTN planner can use.
+In our system, we represent a narrative as a collection of HTNs, one for each entity in the narrative.
+In order to use these graphs for timeline generation, we need to first convert them into alternate representations that our JavaScript HTN planner can use.